-Ceuta, Melilla profile
++Ceuta, Melilla profile

 Some key dates in the history of Ceuta and Melilla:

-5th century - Ceuta and Melilla are successively colonized by the Carthaginians, Greeks and Romans.
+5th century - Ceuta and Melilla are successively colonised by the Carthaginians, Greeks and Romans.

 8th century - Ceuta is ruled by various Berber and Arab dynasties.